civictheme/upgrade-tools/sdc-update/README.md

 ## Troubleshooting

+### Components using 'extends'

+SDC does not support the concept of extending components.
+This is however a feature of twig but will cause problems in that you will not bring across styles from the component you are extending.

+You should check to see whether you are extending any base components and if you are we recommend copying the base component in and overriding directly the blocks you are extending and move the css that you are missing into your component.

 ### Check the logs if any errors in running

 Every step of this update script is logged in `.logs`.
 Review this log for any unexpected results or breaks in the